Stable Multi-Drone GNSS Tracking System for Marine Robots: Abstract

 \section{Abstract}

-Accurate localization is essential for marine robotics, yet Global Navigation Satellite System (GNSS) signals are unreliable or unavailable even at a very short distance below the water surface.
-Traditional alternatives, such as inertial navigation, Doppler Velocity Loggers (DVL), SLAM, and acoustic methods, suffer from error accumulation, high computational demands, or infrastructure dependence.
-In this work, we present a scalable multi-drone GNSS-based tracking system for surface and near-surface marine robots.
+Stable and accurate tracking is essential for marine robotics, yet Global Navigation Satellite System (GNSS) signals vanish immediately below the sea surface.
+Traditional alternatives suffer from error accumulation, high computational demands, or infrastructure dependence.
+In this work, we present a multi-drone GNSS-based tracking system for surface and near-surface marine robots.
 Our approach combines efficient visual detection, lightweight multi-object tracking, GNSS-based triangulation, and a confidence-weighted Extended Kalman Filter (EKF) to provide stable GNSS estimation in real time.
-We further introduce a cross-drone tracking ID alignment algorithm that enforces global consistency across views, enabling robust multi-robot tracking with redundant aerial coverage.
-We validate our system in diversified complex settings to show the scalability and robustness of the proposed algorithm.
+We further introduce a cross-drone tracking ID alignment algorithm that enforces global consistency across views, enabling robust multi-robot tracking with cooperative aerial coverage.
+We validate our system in diversified complex settings to show the accuracy and robustness of the proposed algorithm.